 Now, of course, Trigon is gone, not to be confused with Tricon, which was the parent company of KFC, formerly Kentucky Fried Chicken but now Kentucky Fried Chicken yet again and Pizza Hut).
 The company, the former fast food division of Pepsico, goes by the name of YUM Brands.

 Back to our terribly capable but misguided Marketing Chick at Trigon.
 What remains crystal clear is that the evidence of one bad solution, Crestar, that did not work, was evidence of a second bad solution at another company.
 Customers were confused, the company gained absolutely nothing, and the only folks who got rich were the ad agencies, sign companies and printers.
 Very easily, each of these companies could have just kept the old names, with not so exciting graphic identities, and left them be.
 Because the important thing, above all, is the performance of the company.

 Certainly, as a believer in brand recycling, we think there can be some value in these corporate entity names.
 If you, as a brand manager, are stuck with one of these Corporate Rosemary’s Babies, don’t jettison it, or you will make people mistrust the company’s mistake.
 Just use it as a subsidiary name or shell company name for some half-baked Bermuda tax subsidiary.
 Or call a licensing company and see if they can get you some revenue for the sale of the brand.
-Perhaps Enron could be licensed for T-shirts and those $20 space heaters they sell at Wal-Mart?
-We think there is MASSIVE value in the Cingular brand that AT&T is wasting.
+Perhaps Enron could be licensed for T-shirts and those $20 space heaters they sell at Walmart?
+There is great value in the Cingular brand that AT&T is wasting.
 It could be used for a spin-off cellphone plan name, or even licensed for cellphone peripherals.

 Because of the need for unique URLs and the proliferation of brands, some of this stuff is entirely necessary.
 But much of it is make work.